wsmaisys/mogambo-voice-ai-scheduler/readme.md

    All exchanges, event selections, and operations are logged for auditability and compliance.

 This workflow ensures robust, context-aware scheduling, expert-level clarification, and seamless voice/text interaction.
 The modular design allows easy extension for new features and domain-specific automation.

+---

+## 🧠 Unique Technical Differentiators
+- **Autonomous AI Agent:** LangGraph, LangChain, and MistralAI for advanced intent analysis and workflow orchestration.
+- **Voice Recognition:** SpeechRecognition, pydub, and gTTS for robust, cross-platform audio handling.
+- **Event Traceability:** Every event selection, update, and deletion is logged in the conversation history for auditability.
+- **Session Security:** Enforced via FastAPI middleware and frontend scripts—no user data is stored after logout.
+- **Expert-Grade Error Handling:** All errors are surfaced with actionable feedback, and the system self-corrects where possible.

+---

 ## 📦 Installation & Setup
 1. **Clone the repository:**